What you will take away from this lesson

 When to mention a tool name in your prompt

-A natural question once you know Save Artifact and Manage Artifact are real tools: should you name them in your prompts?
+A natural question once you know Save Asset and Manage Asset are real tools: should you name them in your prompts?
 The short answer is no, not usually; the agent reads the description of each available tool every turn and picks.
 The slightly longer answer is that naming a tool is for the moments when the agent picked something other than what you wanted.

 What this looks like in practice